Afghanistan: Development of Taliban government

-According to CNN, the new government is likely to be a unitary Deobandist Islamic republic.
-In a report by CNN-News18, sources said the new government was going to be governed similarly to Iran with Haibatullah Akhundzada as supreme leader similar to the role of Saayid Ali Khamenei, and would be based out of Kandahar.
-Baradar or Yaqoob would be head of government as Prime Minister.
+In a report by CNN-News18, sources said the new government was going to be governed similarly to Iran with Hibatullah Akhundzada as supreme leader similar to the role of Saayid Ali Khamenei, and would be based out of Kandahar.
+Baradar or Yaqoob would be head of government as Prime minister.
 The government's ministries and agencies will be under a cabinet presided over by the Prime Minister.
-The Supreme Leader would preside over an executive body known Supreme Council with anywhere from 11 to 72 members.
-Abdul Hakim Ishaqzai is likely to be promoted to Chief Justice.
+The Supreme Leader would preside over an executive body known as the Supreme Council with anywhere from 11 to 72 members.
+Abdul Hakim Haqqani is likely to be promoted to Chief justice.
 According to the report, the new government will take place within the framework of an amended 1964 Constitution of Afghanistan.

-However, later interviews disclosed to News18 that negotiations were not yet completed and that representatives were still in Kandahar, and that the announcement of the new government would not take place until 4 September or later.
-Government formation was further delayed with the announcement postponed to some time during the week of 6 September, due to concerns about forming a broad-based government acceptable to the international community.
+Government formation was delayed due to concerns about forming a broad-based government acceptable to the international community.
 It was later added however that the Taliban's Rahbari Shura, the group's leadership council was divided between the hardline Haqqani Network and moderate Abdul Ghani Baradar over appointments needed to form an "inclusive" government.
-This culminated in a skirmish which led to Baradar being injured and treated in Pakistan.
-It was speculated that the government would be announced on 11 September 2021, the 20th anniversary of the 9/11 attacks, with invitations possibly being extended to the governments of Turkey, China, Iran, Pakistan, and Qatar.
+Reports claimed that this culminated in a skirmish which led to Baradar being injured and treated in Pakistan, however this was denied by Baradar himself.

-As of early September, the Taliban were planning the Cabinet to be men-only, stating that women would not be allowed to "work in high-ranking posts" in the government and that women were "ruled out" from the Cabinet.
-Journalists and other human rights activists, mostly women, protested in Herat and Kabul, calling for women to be included in the Cabinet.
-The acting Cabinet announced on 7 September was men-only, and the Ministry of Women's Affairs appeared to have been abolished.
-On March 23, 2022, there were reports a cabinet shakeup was underway as another meeting of the Leadership Council was held in Kandahar for the second time since the Taliban Islamic Movement came to power as a way to get international recognition.
-The last meeting of the Leadership Council was held from August 28, 2021, to August 30, 2021.
+As of early September 2021 the Taliban were planning the cabinet to be men-only.
+Journalists and other human rights activists, mostly women, protested in Herat and Kabul, calling for women to be included.
+The acting Cabinet announced on 7 September was men-only, and the Ministry of Women's Affairs was abolished.

+As of July 2025, only Russia has recognized the Taliban government as the legitimate authorities of Afghanistan.
+The U.N has stated that recognition was impossible so long as restrictions on female education and employment remained.
+On 16 September 2024, the Taliban suspended polio vaccination campaigns in Afghanistan, as reported by the United Nations, posing a significant risk to global polio eradication efforts.
+In a decree by Hibatullah Akhundzada on 15 August, the description of the government as interim was dropped, with all ministers remaining in their posts, but on a permanent rather than acting basis.